Koladweep/resetLAN/README.md

-# Script to reset LAN card on wake-up
+# Script to reset LAN card on wake-up in Windows 10/11

 This is a script I wrote to reset our Home PC's LAN card.
 Old Intel PCs have a problem with their LAN connections getting disrupted on wake up.
 A simple solution is to open device-manager and reset the network-adapter.